I was a young school leader . . . Associate Principal in a Pre-K to Fifth Grade school.

 And yet . . . unintentionally, he gave me the worst advice I ever received.

-Explaining his laid back leadership approach, he told me that five years earlier he’d suffered a heart attack.
+Explaining his calm demeanor, he told me that five years earlier he’d suffered a heart attack.
 His doctor told him to limit his stress.

 Speaking as if reliving the experience, he relayed to me his response.
 “Limit my stress?!
 I’m a school principal.
 I can’t possibly limit my stress.”